-As Apple seeks to relocate its manufacturing supply chain from China to India, decision-makers face a complex task of navigating the contract electronics manufacturing sourcing landscape in the sub-continet.
+As Apple seeks to relocate its manufacturing supply chain from China to India, decision-makers face a complex task of navigating the contract electronics manufacturing sourcing landscape in the sub-continent.
 This article delves into the challenges and opportunities associated with this endeavor, shedding light on the evolving Indian business and social structure, labor practices, and the need to address semiconductor manufacturing challenges.

 India’s business landscape